OctopusDeploy/docs/docs/installation/octopus-server-linux-container/octopus-in-kubernetes.md

 The following YAML below creates a Stateful Set with two pods.
 These pods will be called `octopus-0` and `octopus-1`, which will also be the value assigned to the `statefulset.kubernetes.io/pod-name` label.
 This is how we can link services exposing individual pods.

-The pods then mount a single shared volume for the artifacts, built-in feed packages, task logs and the server task logs for each pod.
+The pods then mount a single shared volume for the artifacts, built-in feed packages, task logs, the server task logs, and event exports for each pod.

 ```yaml
 apiVersion: apps/v1